deepank2596/protractor-es6/README.md

 # protractor-es6
-Protrator framework setup with cucumber using es6 syntax
+Protrator framework setup with cucumber using typescript